animuslabs/non-profit-chain/doc/step-by-step.md

 ## Install Antelope Software
 Now that the binaries are build you need to add CDT and Spring to your path or install them into well know locations.
 The [Reference Install Script](/bin/install_antelope_software.sh) must be run as root and demonstrates one way to install the software.

-Note, the `Reference Contracts` are install later during the initialization of the EOS blockchain.
+Note, the `Reference Contracts` are install later during the initialization of the IMPACT blockchain.

 ## Initialize Block Chain
 Before we can start up our multi-producer blockchain a few preparations are needed.
 #### `Create New Key Pair`
 We will create a new key pair for the root user of the blockchain.
 You will use the Public Key often in the setup, so please save these keys for use later.
 You will see a `PublicKey` and `PrivateKey` printed to the console using the following command.
 `cleos create key --to-console`
 We create three additional key pairs for each of our producers.
-Here the producers are named `bpa`, `bpb`, `bpc`. https://github.com/eosnetworkfoundation/bootstrap-private-network/blob/3294441405fe45cfeb417e606fbf2cd6d6f75a09/bin/finality_test_network.sh#L72-L80
+Here the producers are named alpha.bp beta.bp gamma.bp https://github.com/eosnetworkfoundation/bootstrap-private-network/blob/3294441405fe45cfeb417e606fbf2cd6d6f75a09/bin/finality_test_network.sh#L72-L80
 #### `Create Genesis File`
 Take the reference [Genesis File](/config/genesis.json) and replace the value for `Initial Key` with the `PublicKey` generated previously.
 Replace the the value for `Initial Timestamp` with now.
 In linux you can get the correct format for the date with the following command `date +%FT%T.%3N`.